ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/11-openmp-and-slurm.md

 teaching: 15
 exercises: 5
 questions:
-- "Some pointers on how to run OpenMP on SLURM"
+- "Some pointers on how to run OpenMP on Slurm"
 objectives:
-- "Some considerations when submitting OpenMP jobs to SLURM"
+- "Some considerations when submitting OpenMP jobs to Slurm"
 keypoints:
-- "Use SLURM *--cpus-per-task* option to request the number of threads"
+- "Use Slurm *--cpus-per-task* option to request the number of threads"
 - "Set OMP_NUM_THREADS equal to the number of cpus per task requested"
 - "Be careful not to exceed the number of cores available per node"
 ---

-## Using OpenMP and SLURM together
+## Using OpenMP and Slurm together
-SLURM can handle setting up OpenMP environment for you, but you still need to do some work.
+Slurm can handle setting up OpenMP environment for you, but you still need to do some work.
 ~~~
 ....
 #SBATCH –-cpus-per-task=2
 ...

-# SLURM variable SLURM_CPUS_PER_TASK is set to the value
+# Slurm variable SLURM_CPUS_PER_TASK is set to the value
 # of --cpus-per-task, but only if explicitly set

 # Set OMP_NUM_THREADS to the same value as --cpus-per-task
 # with a fallback option in case it isn't set.
-if [ -n "$SLURM_CPUS_PER_TASK" ]; then
-  omp_threads=$SLURM_CPUS_PER_TASK
-else
-  omp_threads=1
-fi
-export OMP_NUM_THREADS=$omp_threads
+export OMP_NUM_THREADS=${SLURM_CPUS_PER_TASK:-1}

 ... run your OpenMP program ...